jundalisay/superb/content/en/social/cycles/afghanistan.md

 _ | The goal for this phase is to counteract the natural low-productivity and rent-seeking behavior that Islam causes.<br> We had relied on Islam to restore, define, and unify Afghanistan's moral standards for the sake of peace and order.
 But now, we have to unify that standard with the rest of the non-Islamic world for the sake of growth and development.

 Ideally, this system aims to transform Afghanistan from a barbarous country into a prosperous democracy, similar to how events transformed the barbaric Anglo-Saxons into the British empire.
-Realistically, it can either transform Afghanistan either into a dictatorship like Syria, Libya, and Iran, or into an imperfect democracy like Pakistan and the ex-Soviet states.
+Realistically, it can either transform Afghanistan either into a dictatorship like Jordan, Syria, Libya, and Iran, or into an imperfect democracy like Pakistan and the ex-Soviet states.
 Because of Afghanistan's natural limitations, we cannot expect it to become as multicultural and secular like Malaysia or even Indonesia.

 However, this system will surely excel in eliminating terrorism from the country, which is the main reason that the world thought of Afghanistan in the first place.
 In addition, it can be modified to rebuild destroyed societies like Libya, Sudan, Iraq, and the Rohingya, and can be implemented after successful coups.